 It’s an unfortunate reality that most medical offices have put very little thought into the programming on their screens.
-One of the most common reasons for having a TV is to help patients relax and pass the time.
-But certain types of content can do quite the opposite: creating an anxious environment, and making time feel like it’s moving slower.
+One of the most common reasons for having a TV is to help patients relax and pass the time, but certain types of content can do quite the opposite; creating an anxious environment and making it feel as though things are moving even slower.

 Cable TV and Medical Networks

 A large number of waiting room televisions are simply tuned to local cable stations and broadcast channels.
-These show hourly round-ups of mundane, recirculated news, unpleasant accidents, or useless stories, soap operas, daytime courtroom battles and semi-offensive talk shows.
-But other options that seem intelligent on the surface can have an even worse affect.
+These show hourly round-ups of mundane, recirculated news, unpleasant accidents, or otherwise pointless stories, soap operas, daytime courtroom battles, and semi-offensive talk shows.
+Howver; other medical-related options that seem forward-thinking on the surface can have an even worse affect.
 There are a host of medical-related TV products that bombard patients with irrelevant health content.
 These are paid for by ad services designed to subliminally sell their products to your patients.

 Either of these scenarios can present real problems for your practice.
 What started as an idea to make your waiting room a more inviting and comfortable space can actually backfire if you haven’t paid attention to what’s playing.